venkateshramkumarg/Pintrest-Backend_/README.md

-# Todo API
+# Pintrest API

-Welcome to the Todo API.
+Welcome to the Pintrest API.
 This application allows users to create, retrieve, and delete images through a RESTful API.

 ## Table of Contents